Rajs1235/Manit_Map/README.md

 🔍 Search: A search box powered by @mapbox/search-js-react that uses the Mapbox Geocoding API to find any location worldwide.

+🚀 Double-clicking on any campus building opens a popup with its details (Photo, Warden/HOD name, contact, area, etc.).

 🏞️ Static Info Pages: Displays static images exported from ArcGIS, such as a Contour Map and a Land Use Land Cover (LULC) Map.

 🔒 Secure Authentication: Includes Login and SignUp pages to connect to the backend API.